Set up Openflow Connector for Kinesis for JSON data format¶

 Right-click on the plane and select Enable all Controller Services.

-Right-click on the imported process group and select Start.
+Right-click on the connector’s process group and select Start.

 The connector starts the data ingestion.

-The Snowflake table loaded by the connector consists of only two OBJECT
+The Snowflake table loaded by the connector contains columns named by the keys of your Kinesis messages.

 Row |